scrapjs/hcv-color/readme.md

 ## Revision for 2021, rename to HCV finally

 Formerly named as `HCG`, I decided to rename this color model as `HCV` (Hue, Chroma, Value).
 It should to help avoid confusion with `Human Chorionic Gonadotropin` terminology.
 Unfortunately, this will not completely eliminate the historical confusion.
 And many libraries are likely to keep their original name.
+Therefore, the color model will still retain the deprecated outdated name `HCG` as an alternative.

 ## Revision for 2020